Christopher Daniels: SoCal Uncensored (2019–2021)

+Various appearances and in-ring retirement (2022–2025)

-Daniels was briefly suspended by AEW in September 2022 after he was involved in a fight between CM Punk and Ace Steel on one side and Kenny Omega and The Young Bucks on the other.
+In April 2022, Daniels returned to Ring of Honor, now the sister promotion of AEW, as a judge at Supercard of Honor XV for ROH Pure Championship.
+Daniels was rumoured to be briefly suspended by AEW in September 2022 following his alleged presence at a fight between CM Punk and Ace Steel on one side and Kenny Omega and The Young Bucks on the other.
 The fight was reportedly triggered by disparaging remarks Punk made during the media scrum that followed All Out.
-The suspension was lifted when an independent investigation commissioned by AEW concluded that Daniels was trying to break up the fight.
+The suspension was reportedly lifted when an independent investigation commissioned by AEW concluded that Daniels was trying to break up the fight.
+On December 10, 2022, he returned as a judge during the ROH Pure Championship match at Final Battle.
+Daniels reformed his tag team with Matt Sydal, defeating The Outrunners (Truth Magnum and Turbo Floyd) on the February 26, 2023, episode of Ring of Honor.

+On the May 15, 2024 episode of Dynamite, Daniels teamed with Matt Sydal against The Young Bucks, in a losing effort.
+After the match.
+Daniels was (kayfabe) fired by The Young Bucks.
+On the May 29 episode of Dynamite, Daniels returned and announced that he had been promoted to become the new interim executive vice president by AEW president Tony Khan.
+On December 28 at Worlds End, Daniels announced that he was no longer an executive vice president before introducing a returning Kenny Omega.
+In late 2024, Daniels began a feud with "Hangman" Adam Page, the feud culminated in a Texas Death match on the January 18, 2025 (taped January 16) Maximum Carnage special episode of Collision, which Page won.
+After the match, Daniels announced his retirement as an in-ring performer but will continue his role in AEW as Head of Talent Relations.

+Sky Flight (2025–present)

+In July 2025, Daniels began managing his former SCU stablemate Scorpio Sky and Top Flight (Dante Martin, Darius Martin, and Leila Grey) in a stable called "Sky Flight".

 Second return to Impact Wrestling (2021)

-On the September 23, 2021 episode of Impact, Daniels made his return to TNA, now known as Impact Wrestling, saving Christian Cage and Josh Alexander from an attack by Ace Austin and Madman Fulton.
+On the September 23, 2021, episode of Impact, Daniels made his return to TNA, now known as Impact Wrestling, saving Christian Cage and Josh Alexander from an attack by Ace Austin and Madman Fulton.
 The following week on Impact!, Daniels defeated Fulton in his return match.